MicrosoftDocs/memdocs/sccm/core/clients/manage/co-management-tutorial.md

 4. On the Enablement page, from the *Automatic enrollment in Intune* dropdown list, select one of the following options:

-   - **Pilot** - Members of the collection you specify are automatically enrolled into Intune and can then be co-managed.
-You'll specify the collection on the *Staging* page of this wizard.
+   - **Pilot**  - *(Recommended)* Members of the collection you specify are automatically enrolled into Intune and can then be co-managed.
+You'll specify the pilot collection on the *Staging* page of this wizard.
 This option allows you to test co-management on a subset of clients.
 You can then roll out co-management to additional clients using a phased approach.

    - **All** - Co-management is enabled for all clients.
+   -
-Next, select **Copy** to copy the *CCMSETUPCMD* command line for deploying the Configuration Manager client.
-Save this command line for use when you create an app in Intune that deploys the Configuration Manager client.
+   Next, select **Copy** to copy the *CCMSETUPCMD* command line.
+You can use this command line later when you configure Intune to deploy the Configuration manager client.
 Select **Next**.

-5. On the Workloads page you can switch workloads from Configuration Manager to one of the following, and then when ready to continue, select **Next**.
+5. On the Workloads page you can switch workloads from **Configuration Manager** to one of the following, and then when ready to continue, select **Next**.

    - **Pilot Intune** - Switches a workload only for the devices in the Pilot group.
 You’ll assign a collection as the Pilot group on the next page of the wizard.